Cordyceps (Dong Chong Xia Cao)

 Key Actions: Adaptogen, Anti-inflammatory, Anticancer, Tonic, Antioxidant, Anti-aging, Antimicrobial

-Medicinal Uses: Stress, Crohn’s disease, arthritis, lupus, diabetes, leaky gut, asthma.
+Medicinal Uses: Stress, Crohn’s disease, arthritis, lupus, diabetes, leaky gut, asthma, insomnia, builds stamina.

 Pin Yin: Dong Chong Xia Cao (translates as Chinese Caterpillar Fungus or Winter-worm and Summer-grass)

 Also Known As: N/A